For a downloadable version of the Activity Guide, click here!

 Role Model – A role model is someone who you admire and whose behavior you want to copy.
 A role model may be someone who you know and interact with on a regular basis, or may be someone who you’ve never met, such as a celebrity.

-role model traits
+Role model traits

 In the video, we talked a lot about role models.
 Below, you will find a few traits that many good role models have.

-A good role model is someone who is always positive, calm, and confident in themselves.
+- Confidence and leadership — A good role model is someone who is always positive, calm, and confident in themselves.
 You don’t want someone who tries to bring you down.

-You may be driven, successful, and smart, but whether you choose to show respect or not speaks volumes about how other people see you.
+- Shows respect and concern for others — You may be driven, successful, and smart, but whether you choose to show respect or not speaks volumes about how other people see you.

-Great role models aren’t just “teachers.”
+- Be knowledgeable and well rounded — Great role models aren’t just “teachers.”
 They are constant learners who challenge themselves to get out of their comfort zones and surround themselves with smarter people.

 The beautiful thing about role models is that they are all different.
 Figure out what traits you are looking for in a role model and go out and find one.